meetmistry0/Textract/README.md

 Once the installer is finished, add the above the directory(or the directory that you installed to) to the path.

-#### If you changed the install directory of tesseract make sure to edit `pytesseract.pytesseract.tesseract_cmd` in the python file to the your directory
+#### If you changed the install directory of tesseract make sure to edit `pytesseract.pytesseract.tesseract_cmd` in the python file to your directory

 #### Step-2